DariuszPorowski/mkdocs-file-filter-plugin/README.md

   - 'assets/**' # the material theme requires this folder
 include_regex:
   - '.*\.(js|css)$'
+include_tag:
+  - prod
 ```

 > **HINT**
 >
-> For external file config, you can use [MkDocs Environment Variables](https://www.mkdocs.org/user-guide/configuration/#environment-variables) to set the desired file dynamically.
-A useful case for serving the site with different content based on stage/environment.
-Works well with CI/CD automation.
+> For external file config, you can use [MkDocs Environment Variables][mkdocs-envs] to set the desired file dynamically.
+A useful case for serving the site with different content based on stage/environment/etc. Works well with CI/CD automation.

+## Usage

-## .mkdocsignore
+### .mkdocsignore

 Setting `mkdocsignore` to `true` will exclude the dirs/files specified in the `.mkdocsignore`.
 Use the same syntax as you use for gitignore.